Sleep is important – but so is your sleep surface, experts say.

 Fortunately, more and more people are waking up to the importance of sleep, and their mattress.
 If you have been putting off mattress shopping for a while, Cralle says, there are many options and new technology available to help you get the best possible sleep.

-Like diet and exercise, quality sleep has a profound impact on our physical, emotional and mental wellbeing.
-Because no two people sleep the same, Sleep Number 360® smart beds, with SleepIQ® technology, sense your movements and automatically adjust firmness, comfort and support to keep you both sleeping comfortably and provide proven quality sleep.
-Find your Sleep Number® setting for your best possible night's sleep, and if you own a Sleep Number® bed, log in to your InnerCircle℠ Rewards account to see your exclusive offers, refer friends and more.
+Like diet and exercise, quality sleep is essential for optimal wellbeing and performance.
+Because everyone's sleep needs are different, Sleep Number® smart beds sense your movements and automatically adjust firmness, comfort and support to keep you both sleeping comfortably.
+Find your Sleep Number® setting for your best possible night's sleep, and if you own a Sleep Number® smart bed, log in to your Sleep Number® Rewards account to see your exclusive offers, refer friends and more.

-*Based on average SleepIQ® data from 8/1/21 – 2/28/22 of sleepers who engaged with their Sleep Number®setting, SleepIQ® data and FlexFit™ smart adjustable base.
+*Based on average SleepIQ® data from 8/1/21 – 2/28/22 of sleepers who engaged with their Sleep Number® setting, SleepIQ® data and FlexFit™ smart adjustable base.

 ABOUT THE AUTHOR